easystats/performance/README.md

 ***Test if your model is a good model\!***

-`performance`’s primary goal is to provide utilities for computing indices of models fit performance.
+The primary goal of the **performance** package is to provide utilities for computing indices to assess the model quality.
+This includes measures like r-squared, root mean squared error or intraclass correlation coefficient (ICC) , but also functions to check (mixed) models for overdispersion, zero-inflation, convergence or singularity.

 ## Installation